uml-app1-2016/Keep-the-Grade/README.md

 ## Programmers (in no specific order)
 Tim Larocque, Ashley Hale, Adam Gaudreau

-# PROGRESS REPORT 1
+# PROGRESS REPORT 3
-These are the files we each worked on during the first two weeks.
-We got the database working, with adding and deleting semesters, and adding classes.
-We got the layout for the ClassActivity underway, with demo graphs to show what it will sorta look like.
+The app works pretty much as expected now.
+We are very close to finishing the app.
+We just need to get the charts working completley and make some layout changes.
+Other than that, we are good to go.

 ADAM
 Class